 So you can’t find the right place to grab your object?
 Or it’s somewhere you don’t want it to be?
 Then your bounding mesh is a little skewed.
 It’s really very easy to fix.
-But this happens when you are importing your mesh in different subsets and not importing the entire thing.
+This happens when you are importing your mesh in different subsets and not importing the entire thing.

 SimPE takes the last subset imported and makes this the bounding mesh, which is not always what you want!
 If you are importing and replacing your entire mesh at once, you will not have to fix the bounding mesh.
 The best option is to always re-import your entire mesh, but occasionally you do need to work on just one part.
 The problem with this is you may forget to fix the bounding mesh, so the best practice is to do the entire mesh.

-- Select Model tab in Plugin view (pic boundingMesh2)
+Select Model tab in Plugin view

-Select Group tab in Plugin view (pic boundingMesh3)
+Select Group tab in Plugin view

-- Select the subset name
+Select the subset name

-- Select the “Add to Bounding Mesh”
+Select the “Add to Bounding Mesh”

-- Repeat for all subset parts you want in the bounding box.
+Repeat for all subset parts you want in the bounding box.